Mandeep Dhillon: Career

 In 2011, Dhillon played a school student in The Knowledge at the Bush Theatre.
 The production received a positive review in The Times, with Dominic Maxwell saying that "There [was] not a whiff of stage school" to the actors, including Dhillon, portraying the students.
 Also in 2011, at the Bush Theatre, Dhillon appeared in Little Platoons, a drama about free schools.
 A radio production featuring Dhillon and the rest of the original cast was broadcast on BBC Radio 4.
-The following year, at the same venue, she starred in Repentance, as a young Muslim woman conflicted about her romantic relationship with a non-Muslim.
+The following year, at the same venue, she appeared in Repentance, as a young Muslim woman conflicted about her romantic relationship with a non-Muslim.
 The Daily Telegraphs Charles Spencer felt that Dhillon gave a "touching performance" in a play that "potently catches the clash between faith and sexual desire".
 The Financial Times called Dhillon's performance "powerfully acted", and Time Out said she was "luminous".

 After appearances in The Mimic (2011) and The Thick of It (2012), she starred as the character Saz Kaur, a sarcastic high school student from a strict Indian family, in Some Girls, which aired on BBC Three from 2012 to 2014.
 Dhillon went on to appear as a guest character in seven episodes of the 2014 TV series 24: Live Another Day, alongside Kiefer Sutherland.
 The low budget romantic comedy A Wonderful Christmas Time was shot over five days and released in 2014, with the actors improvising around scripted outlines.
 Dhillon was in the main cast as Mandi, a friend of the lead Cherie played by Laura Haddock.
 Screen International described Dhillon as "impressive" in its review.

 In the pilot for the comedy television series Fried, Dhillon's character was called Anal.
 In the main series the character's name is Amara, and she is from a wealthy family, having got a job in a fried chicken shop at the behest of her family who want her to appreciate the value of money.

 Dhillon's performance as Meena in the stage adaptation of Anita and Me, which played at the Birmingham Repertory Theatre and then the Theatre Royal Stratford East in 2015, was praised by Dominic Cavendish in The Daily Telegraph as one of the "spirited performances" given by the main cast, although he felt that the production needed further development.
 Michael Billington in The Guardian had a similar view, giving the play a middle-rated 3 stars out of 5, whilst highlighting the "good work" done by Mandeep Dhillon and her co-star Jalleh Alizadeh.